-1. A request for an individual workload review must be filed within twenty (20) working days from the date of the events causing the alleged problem and must include the following:

-a. a clear and concise statement of the alleged problem;

-b. the time frame over which the alleged problem has taken place; and c. a suggested remedy.
+- 1. A request for an individual workload review must be filed within twenty (20) working days from the date of the events causing the alleged problem and must include the following: - a. a clear and concise statement of the alleged problem; - b. the time frame over which the alleged problem has taken place; and

-2. Should more than one (1) Member from the same department file the same request, all such requests may be combined for review.

-3. The request must be submitted in writing to the department head.

-4. Unless the dean assigned the workload under review, in which case paragraph 5 applies, the dean will review the request and render a decision including the following:

-a. a description of the issue;

-b. an analysis of the relevant workload data covering the time period in question; and c. a decision.
+- c. a suggested remedy. - 2.
+Should more than one (1) Member from the same department file the same request, all such requests may be combined for review. - 3.
+The request must be submitted in writing to the department head. - 4.
+Unless the dean assigned the workload under review, in which case paragraph 5 applies, the dean will review the request and render a decision including the following: - a. a description of the issue; - b. an analysis of the relevant workload data covering the time period in question; and - c. a decision. - 5. a.

-5. a.
 If the dean's decision does not resolve the matter, within ten (10) working days of the dean's decision, the Member must deliver a written request for review by an ad hoc workload review committee to the provost/vice president for Academic Affairs.
 The provost/vice president for Academic Affairs will direct that an ad hoc workload committee comprised of four (4) people, two (2) of whom will be appointed by the FFA and two (2) of whom will be appointed by the provost/vice president for Academic Affairs, be formed, notify the FFA that such committee is to be formed and set a date for the FFA to identify its appointees.
-If the FFA fails to timely identify its appointees, either the provost/vice president for Academic Affairs appointees will review the workload or the provost/vice president for Academic Affairs will determine the workload as the provost/vice president for Academic Affairs will determine the workload as the provost/vice president for Academic Affairs will determine the workload as the provost/vice president for Academic Affairs will determine the workload as the provost/vice president for Academic Affairs will determine the workload as the provost/vice president for Academic Affairs will determine the workload as the provost/vice president for Academic Affairs will determine the workload as the provost/vice president for Academic Affairs will determine the workload as the provost/vice president for Academic Affairs determines in his/her sole discretion.
+If the FFA fails to timely identify its appointees, either the provost/vice president for Academic Affairs appointees will review the workload or the provost/vice president for Academic Affairs will determine the workload as the provost/vice president for Academic Affairs determines in his/her sole discretion. - b.
+The committee may meet with the Member(s), the department head, dean, school director, or other persons, and may request pertinent information from the Employer sufficient to perform its analysis. - c.
+The committee shall analyze the relevant data and deliver its written recommendation(s) to the office of the provost/vice president for Academic Affairs within two (2) months of its formation or by such other date as may be agreed by and between the provost/vice president for Academic Affairs and the FFA. - 6.
+The decision of the provost/vice president for Academic Affairs is final, binding and not arbitrable.